protocol/research-website/content/posts/202012 -bitswap-jump-01/index.md

 - Finally, in our prototype, Bitswap nodes leverage connected peers to broadcast their WANT messages and flood the network.
 This forces Bitswap to include mechanisms like degree (*d*), mentioned above, limit the accepted TTL range, or assign a budget limiting the number of messages that will be processed from any given peer, which prevents nodes from abusing the protocol and mitigates potential attacks.
 Fortunately, we already have an overlay infrastructure with all these mechanisms in place: [GossipSub](https://research.protocol.ai/blog/2020/gossipsub-an-attack-resilient-messaging-layer-protocol-for-public-blockchains/).
 An additional future line of exploration to extend this prototype would be to leverage the use of GossipSub to spread WANT messages to other nodes in the network.

 There is a lot of exciting work ahead in our quest to make file-sharing on P2P networks blazing fast.
-Do not hesitate to [reach us out and join us](mailto:resnetlab@protocol.ai) in this endeavor!
+Do not hesitate to [reach out](mailto:resnetlab@protocol.ai) and join us in this endeavor!

 <center>{{< figure src="/images/resnetlab/resnetlab_logo_lightviolet.svg" alt="ResNetLab" link="https://research.protocol.ai/research/groups/resnetlab/" width="150px" >}}</center>